patternfly/patternfly-react/packages/react-core/src/components/Tile/examples/Tile.md

 ```

 ### With large icons
 You can make your icons larger to help catch a user’s attention.
-To increase the size of an icon, use the  `isDisplayLarge` property..
+To increase the size of an icon, use the  `isDisplayLarge` property.

 Be aware that `isDisplayLarge` can only be used when  `isStacked` is also applied.
 ```ts file="./TileStackedWithLargeIcons.tsx"